ab2gbl/my_cheat/markdowns/summuries/LLMs.md

 ```

 ## 3.3 Learning Curves:

+💡  **Key Takeaways:**

+-   Learning curves are essential tools for understanding model training progress
+-   Monitor both loss and accuracy curves, but remember they have different characteristics
+-   Overfitting shows as diverging training/validation performance
+-   Underfitting shows as poor performance on both training and validation data
+-   Tools like Weights & Biases make it easy to track and analyze learning curves
+-   Early stopping and proper regularization can address most common training issues
 ```python
 # Example of tracking loss during training with the Trainer
 from transformers import Trainer, TrainingArguments